Laxmikant–Pyarelal: 1990s: Later career

 With the arrival of new music directors and new stars and change in taste of music, Laxmikant–Pyarelal saw a decreased workload in the 1990s, but still delivered some of their most memorable numbers in this decade.

 After a dull beginning to the decade, they composed music for three major hits in 1991 which were - Saudagar, Hum and Narsimha.
 The songs from the film, "Imli Ka Boota" and "Ilu Ilu" (Saudagar), "Jumma Chumma De De", "Kagaz Kalam Davaat" and "Ek Doosre Se Karte Hain Pyaar Hum (Hum), "Jao Tum Chahe Jahan" and "Hum Se Tum Dosti Kar Lo" (Narsimha) were huge hits among the masses and remain popular till date.
 For Saudagar, Laxmikant–Pyarelal received another nomination in the Filmfare Award for Best Music Director category, also the soundtracks of all the three films were among the best-selling Hindi film albums of the year.

 The following year, they delivered two more musical hits in Khuda Gawah and Prem Deewane, both of which received acclaim for their melodious songs and topped the sales-chart as well as the year-end annual list of Binaca Geetmala.

-Laxmikant–Pyarelal then composed music for Khalnayak (1993), Tirangaa (1993), Gumrah (1993) and Trimurti (1995), all four of which again had superhit songs, such as "Choli Ke Peeche Kya Hai" and "Khal Nayak Hoon Main" (Khalnayak), "Pee Le Pee Le Oh More Raja, Pee Le Pee Le Oh More Jani" and "Ise Samjho Na Resham Ka Taar" (Tirangaa), "Main Tera Ashiq Hoon" and "Tere Pyar Ko Salam O Sanam" (Gumrah), "Mujhe Pyaar Karo" and "Bol Bol Bol" (Trimurti).
+Laxmikant–Pyarelal then composed music for Khalnayak (1993), Tirangaa (1993), Gumrah (1993), Aashik Awara (1993) and Trimurti (1995), all four of which again had superhit songs, such as "Choli Ke Peeche Kya Hai" and "Khal Nayak Hoon Main" (Khalnayak), "Pee Le Pee Le Oh More Raja, Pee Le Pee Le Oh More Jani" and "Ise Samjho Na Resham Ka Taar" (Tirangaa), "Main Tera Ashiq Hoon" and "Tere Pyar Ko Salam O Sanam" (Gumrah), "Maine Pyar Kar Liya" and "Main Hoon Aashik" (Aashik Awara), "Mujhe Pyaar Karo" and "Bol Bol Bol" (Trimurti).
 For Khalnayak, Laxmikant–Pyarelal received their final nomination in the Filmfare Award for Best Music Director category.
 The soundtracks of Khalnayak and Trimurti were among the best-selling Bollywood albums of 1993 and 1995, respectively.

-In the late-1990s, Laxmikant–Pyarelal's career graph began to decline as films they composed music for began to flop at the box office, such as Bhairavi (1996), Prem Granth (1996), Aurat Aurat Aurat (1996) and Mahaanta (1997).
+In the late-1990s, Laxmikant–Pyarelal's career graph declined as most of the films they composed music for, such as Bhairavi (1996), Prem Granth (1996), Aurat Aurat Aurat (1996) and Mahaanta (1997) proved to be box office flops.
 Their standalone success during this period was David Dhawan's 1997 directional Deewana Mastana, which emerged a hit and had popular songs like "Tere Bina Dil Lagta Nahin" and "Dil Chaahe Kisi Se".

 With Laxmikant's death in 1998, the duo's 35 years long partnership came to an end.
 Their last composition together was in the long-delayed film Meri Biwi Ka Jawaab Nahin (2004), which released 6 years after Laxmikant's death.